what is a logline in film?

 So don’t be afraid to be creative – and above all, ensure that your logline tells us your story.

-Why Should You Write a Logline for Your Film or Screenplay?
+Why Should You Write a Logline?

 If you’re writing your script hoping it will be made into a movie one day (and I hope you are!), there are many different ways to get discovered.